For purposes of this code, the following definitions apply.

 “Harassment/Bullying” means the creation of a hostile environment by threats, intimidation or abuse (including cyberbullying) that: (a) has or would have the effect of unreasonably and substantially interfering with a student’s educational performance, opportunities or benefits, or mental, emotional or physical well-being including conducts, threats, intimidation, or abuse that reasonably causes or would be reasonably expected to cause emotional harm; or (b) reasonably causes or would reasonably be expected to cause a student to fear for his or her physical safety; (c) places a student in reasonable fear of damage to or loss of personal property.
 Such conduct shall include acts of harassment and/or bullying that occur: (i) on school property; (ii) at a school function; or (iii) off school property, where such acts create or would foreseeably create a risk of substantial disruption within the school environment, where it is foreseeable that the conduct, threats, intimidation or abuse might reach school property.
 For the purposes of this definition, the term “threats, intimidation or abuse” shall include verbal and non-verbal actions.

-Acts of harassment and bullying that are prohibited include those acts based on a person’s actual or perceived race, color, weight, national origin, ethnic origin, ethnic group, religion, religious practice, disability, sexual orientation, sex, gender (including gender identity and expression) or any other legally protected status.
+Acts of harassment and bullying that are prohibited include those acts based on a person’s actual or perceived race including natural hair and hairstyle, color, weight, national origin, ethnic origin, ethnic group, religion, religious practice, disability, sexual orientation, sex, gender (including gender identity and expression) or any other legally protected status.

 Bullying may be premeditated or a sudden activity.
 Bullying may be subtle or easy to identify.
 Bullying may be done by one person or a group.
 Bullying may be a single act or a series of occurrences.

-Bullying may also be based on any characteristic including but not limited to a person’s actual or perceived race, color, weight, national origin, ethnic origin, ethnic group, religion, religious practices, disability, sex, sexual orientation, gender (including gender identity and expression) or any other legally protected status.
+Bullying may also be based on any characteristic including but not limited to a person’s actual or perceived race including natural hair and hairstyle, color, weight, national origin, ethnic origin, ethnic group, religion, religious practices, disability, sex, sexual orientation, gender (including gender identity and expression) or any other legally protected status.